 - Self-reported standardized test scores.
 We accept self-reported SAT and/or ACT scores as part of the application for admission.
 Students can submit self-reported test scores by entering their scores on the testing section of the Common Application and sending a copy or screenshot of the score report by email or fax +1(781)-891-3414.
 Enrolled students must send an official score report by June 1.
 Note: When self-reporting your scores, please do not re-calculate or superscore results.
 We encourage you to submit all scores from each of your test administrations and we will superscore results where appropriate.
 Any discrepancy from self-reported and official test scores may jeopardize your admission decision.

 - English proficiency test.
-If English is not your first language, you will also need to submit official results from one of the following: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo or Cambridge English Assessment.
+If English is not your first language, you will also need to submit official results from one of the following: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo, Cambridge English Assessment or Michigan English Test (MET).
 The preferred overall score and required minimum sub scores are noted below:

 |Exam Type||Preferred Overall Score||Sub Score Minimum Requirement|